allenrattler/AllenRattler-Analytics-Portfolio/README.md

 - **Finance:** Represents an unfamiliar industry selected to demonstrate my ability to learn a new business domain and apply analytical methods to a different type of problem.

 These projects demonstrate my developing capabilities in data cleaning, SQL execution and modification, Power BI dashboard development, data visualization, technical documentation, and AI-assisted analytical workflows.

 ---

-## AI Transparency / Project Methodology

-### AI-Assisted Development
-Claude was used to generate the Python code used to create synthetic datasets and to assist with technical problem solving during project development.

-Python is not presented as an independently developed programming skill.

-The portfolio is intended to demonstrate my developing capabilities in data analytics, including Excel/Power Query, PostgreSQL, Power BI, analytical reasoning, business problem definition, data interpretation, validation, documentation, and communication of findings.

-Where AI assisted with technical implementation beyond synthetic data generation, that assistance should be disclosed rather than represented as independently completed work.

----
 *Built with Excel · PostgreSQL · Power BI · GitHub · Claude-assisted synthetic data generation*